 Your transportation needs should also influence how much you are willing to spend on your electric vehicles based on personal preferences and tastes.
-Although e-bikes are more costly than e-scooters, it is an item that is worth every investment.
+Although electric bikes are more costly than scooters, it is an item that is worth every investment.
 It offers excellent services to users, and you can enjoy it for commuting as much as possible.
 On the other hand, there are some high-standard e-scooter.

 In terms of safety, e-bike is better than e-scooter.
 The latter is pretty close to the ground, so moving vehicles barely see them quickly from afar.
 Also, the wheels of most e-scooters are usually small, so they do not respond well to road bumps.
 Since e-bikes are designed with much larger wheels, they can handle rough roads or bumps.